mamamia5x/markdownpedia/README.md

 # Markdownpedia
 Markdownpedia is a site similar to Wikipedia.
 All you got to do to edit a page is go to site/markdown and edit/add a page.

+This site was made for contributions.
+You can make an article on anything (Under R).
+This site is to be shaped by the community, *you guys*.

 Then you create a pull request, and bam.
 You're done.
 Once a moderator (need some) approves of it, it'll be added to the site.

-You can go to https://status.markdownpedia.tk/ to check the status of the site.
+You can go to [https://status.markdownpedia.tk/](https://status.markdownpedia.tk/) to check the status of the site.

 ## Running locally
 [<img src="https://gitpod.io/button/open-in-gitpod.svg" width="95" height="20"